-Although I’m loving my Kindle, I’ve been collecting sources for e-books for a while, from reading some on my old Palm III and even my old Windows 95 PC and Mac Powerbook 190cs.
-I thought then, since e-texts are now more accessible, to recommend a few every now and then, which I’ve found to be worth the time.
+Although I’m loving my Kindle, I’ve been collecting sources for e-books for a while, from reading on my old Palm III and even my old Windows 95 PC and Mac Powerbook 190cs.
+I thought then, since e-texts are now more accessible, I’ll do some eBook recommendations for November 2010, which I’ve found to be worth the time.
 I’m trying to pull them from different genres, but also sources, so people can look around the sites to see if there’s anything else which interests them.

 Of course, everyone should go and check out the awesome resource which is gutenberg.org for their unrivaled collection of public domain and otherwise legally available downloads.
 If you want to go back and read true classics, that’s the place.